-Fans enjoy historic viewpoint of Chiefs championship parade
+‘Powerful’: Fans enjoy historic viewpoint of Chiefs championship parade at WWI Memorial

-KANSAS CITY, Mo. -- The sea of red outside Union Station is a sea no more.
-Everyone went off to enjoy the rest of their Wednesday evening around the city, but earlier, many were at the overlook of Liberty Memorial for a one of a kind view of the Kansas City Chiefs parade celebrating their first Super Bowl win in 50 years.
+KANSAS CITY, Mo. -- By Wednesday night, the sea of red outside Union Station had dispersed.
+Everyone went off to enjoy the rest of their evening around the city.

+But earlier, many were at the overlook of Liberty Memorial for a one-of-a-kind view of the Kansas City Chiefs parade celebrating their first Super Bowl win in 50 years.

-It's hard to see from behind the crowd, but once you get to the front it's quite a sight.
+It was hard to see from behind the crowd, but once you got to the front, it's quite a sight.
 Thousands flooded the lawn of the memorial, and a few had a vantage point to be desired.

 "This is amazing," Jaclyn Alcantara from Lee's Summit said.
 "We've been waiting 50 years for this."